sg-crest A Singapore Government Agency Website

 With hybrid working arrangements, attending virtual team workouts to keep fit together can also help.

 Contrary to popular belief, mixing work with pleasure isn’t just fun, it’s also beneficial because it makes you more engaged and satisfied with your job.
-The friends that you make at work today may become your pillar of support throughout your life, so it’s worthwhile to invest in meaningful relationships at work.
+The friends you make at work today may become your pillar of support throughout your life, so investing in meaningful relationships at work is worthwhile.

 Related topics: